giftig/docs.scala-lang/_style/scaladoc.md

 deeper examples in the detailed sections (which can be ignored by experienced users, but can be invaluable for newcomers).

-The Scaladoc tool does not mandate a documentation comment style.
+The Scaladoc tool does not mandate a documentation comment style, however the community primarily uses javadoc-style layout as shown below.

-The following examples demonstrate a single line summary followed by detailed documentation, in the three common styles of indentation.

-Javadoc style:

     /**
      * Provides a service as described.